lewisgdljr/toy_compression/README.md

 deterred me, and I don't need even a tenth of its features.

-The source-code.pdf file has the source code for all of the .cpp and .hpp files in the project, except for those in the gsl-lite/ directory, is a submodule pointing to https://github.com/martinmoene/gsl-lite.
-Don't forget to run `git submodule init` and `git submodule update` to update the submodule.
+The source-code.pdf file has the source code for all of the .cpp and .hpp files in the project, except for those in the gsl-lite/ directory (which is a submodule pointing to https://github.com/martinmoene/gsl-lite).
+Don't forget to run `git submodule init` and `git submodule update` to update the submodule, or use the `--recurse-submodules` option to `git clone`.

 I'm running clang-tidy on my code, with no warnings or errors.
 I'm using a LOT of the checks available in clang-tidy, including several groups of